Chrysomya: Larvae

 The genus Chrysomya contains 12 species, several of which cause primary and secondary myiases of domestic animals.
-The larvae of one species, Chrysomya rufifacies, have very distinct thorn-like processes covering its entire body, giving it the common name “hairy maggot blow fly”.
+The larvae of one species, Chrysomya rufifacies, have very distinct thornlike processes covering its entire body, giving it the common name “hairy maggot blow fly”.
 The hairy appearance of C. rufifacies makes it easy to distinguish 2nd and 3rd instars from close relative, Chrysomya megacephela.
 Although the 1st instars are fairly similar, C. megacephela are characterized by thicker spiracle hairs in the 2nd and 3rd instars.

 Life cycle

-Chrysomya like other fly genera are holometabolous and develop along four stages: egg, larva, pupa, and adult.
-This short life cycle is extremely important in determining a post mortem interval when studied accurately in medico-criminal entomology.
-Depending on temperature, the entire life cycle involving development from egg to adult takes from 190 to 598 hours.
-The pupal stage ranges from 134 hours to 162 hours, and finally the adult emerges around the 237th hour to the 289th hour.
+Chrysomya, like other fly genera, are holometabolous and have four developmental stages: egg, larva, pupa, and adult.
+This life cycle is extremely short, and therefore valuable in determining an accurate post mortem interval in forensic entomology.
+Depending on temperature, the entire life cycle, involving development from egg to adult, takes only between 190 and 598 hours.
 Eggs are approximately 1 mm long and are laid in a mass typically consisting of 50 to 200 eggs.
 If females participate in group oviposition, the results are much larger masses containing thousands of eggs that may completely cover a decomposing carcass.
 These eggs are typically yellowish or white in color and, when laid, look like rice balls.
 The eggs hatch in as little as eight hours.
-This of course depends on air temperature and the ability of larvae to feed on carrion, until consuming enough calories to progress through the instar stages and pupate.
-Once this is achieved, third instars travel away from the corpse, usually into shallow soil and pupate.
-During this time, the larval skin which was initially milky white actually shrinks and hardens to form a dark brown puparium.
+This depends on air temperature and the ability of larvae to feed on carrion, until consuming enough calories to progress through the final larval stage (the third instar); mature third instars travel away from the corpse, usually into shallow soil, and pupate.
+During this time, the larval skin, which was initially milky white, actually shrinks and hardens to form a dark brown puparium.
 This stage may last as long as 12 days, while some adults emerge in seven to eight days, again depending on temperature.
 Generally the warmer the temperature, the faster the life cycle is completed.
 Once in adult form, C. rufifacies oviposits approximately five days after mating, and lives an average of six weeks.